aaronbloomfield/ccc/uva/hw-policies.md

 Unless otherwise specified, it is not allowed.
 We encourage you to discuss the problems and your *general* approach with other students in the class.
-However, the answers you turn in must be your own original work, and you are bound by UVa's honor policy.
+However, the answers you turn in must be your own original work, and you are bound by UVA's honor policy.

 For programming assignments, you may not look at any other student's code for ANY reason, period.
 Not to debug, not to help, not to learn.